The best way to address poor work performance with employees

 Create an action plan

-Poor work performance action plan:
+Poor work performance action plan checklist:

 Description of the problem: Be extremely clear and specific.